inputusernamehere/FableGithubPages/README.md

-# Automatically publish a Fable application to Github Pages
+# Publish a Fable application to Github Pages

+This repo is meant to show you an example of how you can set up automatic publishing of fable applications to Github Pages every time the application changes.

+Take a look at the result: https://inputusernamehere.github.io/FableGithubPages/

 ## 1. Create a new fable project
 Using this template: https://github.com/fable-compiler/fable-templates,